-The livestock ownership pattern in agro-pastoralist and pastoralist areas of Karamoja is broadly similar to other pastoralist areas of East Africa where comparable data are available.
-For example, whereas the wealthiest 30% of the agro-pastoralist and pastoralist population in Karamoja owned 69.3% of livestock (Figure 1), in 11 different pastoralist ethnic groups in northern Kenya and southern Ethiopia, the wealthiest 30% owned 75% of livestock in terms of TLU.27 Similarly, in Afar and Somali regions of Ethiopia, the wealthiest 30% of households owned approximately 75.7% and 71.2% of livestock respectively.28 An assessment of poverty in Marsabit District of northern Kenya included the use of a 4.5 TLU/capita threshold29 to define non-poor and poor households.
-The assessment reported that 88.6% of households were livestock-poor, and, "The majority of households (over 70%) are both income and livestock-poor with few having escaped poverty within the five-year study period."30 Also, a wider study on dryland livestock systems in Africa in 2016 concluded that, "Given expected population growth of 3% per year for pastoralists and 2.5% per year for agro-pastoralists, assuming the same ownership patterns, and based on a 'business as usual' scenario characterized by a continuation of current policies, 77% of pastoralists and 55% of agro-pastoralists will have less than 50% of the TLU per capita needed to stay above the poverty line by 2030, suggesting they will feel pressure to exit from the sector or face living indefinitely in poverty."31
+The livestock ownership pattern in agro-pastoralist and pastoralist areas of Karamoja is broadly similar to other pastoralist areas of East Africa where comparable data is available.
+For example, whereas the wealthiest 30% of the agro-pastoralist and pastoralist population in Karamoja owned 69.3% of livestock (Figure 1), in 11 different pastoralist ethnic groups in northern Kenya and southern Ethiopia, the wealthiest 30% owned 75% of livestock in terms of TLU (McPeak and Little, 2017).
+Similarly, in Afar and Somali regions of Ethiopia, the wealthiest 30% of households owned approximately 75.7% and 71.2% of livestock respectively Sabates-Wheeler and Lind (2013).
+An assessment of poverty in Marsabit District of northern Kenya included the use of a 4.5 TLU/capita threshold to define non-poor and poor households (Mburu et al., 2017), and reported that 88.6% of households were livestock-poor.
+Also, a wider study on dryland livestock systems in Africa in 2016 concluded that, "... given expected population growth of 3% per year for pastoralists and 2.5% per year for agro-pastoralists, assuming the same ownership patterns, and based on a "business as usual" scenario characterized by a continuation of current policies, 77% of pastoralists and 55% of agro-pastoralists will have less than 50 percent of the TLU per capita needed to stay above the poverty line by 2030, suggesting they will feel pressure to exit from the sector or face living indefinitely in poverty."

 Our findings indicate that although the selected pastoralists areas of Ethiopia, Kenya, and Karamoja have important ecological, economic, and social differences, patterns of livestock ownership by wealth group are similar.
-Therefore, although Karamoja has experienced a unique large-scale disarmament program that was associated with dramatic livestock mortality, the subregion's livestock ownership pattern is still typical of pastoralist areas that have experienced many decades of political marginalization, and inappropriate policies and development programs, coinciding with trends such as human population growth.
-In northern Kenya and southern Ethiopia, it was recognized that different livelihood strategies were associated with different levels of wealth i.e. income and livestock assets, and so households were characterized as "left out" of pastoralism, "moving from" pastoralism, "staying with" pastoralism, and "combining" pastoralism with other sources of income.32 These pathways are similar to the "Moving Up-Moving Out" analysis that was used to describe the co-existence of growing livestock trade with increased humanitarian needs in pastoralist areas, and a redistribution of livestock from poorer to wealthier households.33 Our analysis indicates that both of these framings apply to Karamoja, but with the effect of the disarmament program being to accelerate a process of livestock redistribution.
+Therefore, although Karamoja has experienced a unique large-scale disarmament program that was associated with dramatic livestock mortality, the sub-region's livestock ownership pattern is still typical of pastoralist areas that have experienced many decades of political marginalization, and inappropriate policies and development programs, coinciding with trends such as human population growth.
+In northern Kenya and southern Ethiopia, it was recognized that different livelihood strategies were associated with different levels of wealth i.e. income and livestock assets, and so households were characterized as, "left out" of pastoralism, "moving from" pastoralism, "staying with" pastoralism, and "combining" pastoralism with other sources of income (McPeak et al., 2012).
+These pathways are similar to the Moving Up-Moving Out analysis that was used to describe the co-existence of growing livestock trade with increased humanitarian needs in pastoralist areas, and a redistribution of livestock from poorer to wealthier households (Aklilu and Catley, 2010); Catley and Aklilu, 2013).
+Our analysis indicates that both of these framings apply to Karamoja, but with the effect of disarmament program being to accelerate a process of livestock redistribution.